jfmengels/blog/content/blog/announcing-elm-lint/index.md

 - How is the performance?
 If it's too slow, please tell me the number of modules and number of lines of codes, and how long it took
 - Do you have severe issues with some of the choices `elm-lint` went with?
 If so, which ones and why?
 - Do you find use cases for custom rules?
 If so, can you tell me some of them?
 - If you try writing your own rule, let me know how it went for you.
 What were the hard parts?
-Were the examples sufficiently helpful?
+Were the examples and the documentation sufficiently helpful?

 Thank you!